-The condition of the piece tends to be far more important, as is style.
-A type of sofa that was all the rage back in 2005 might have negligible value now, and it’s certainly not an antique yet, either.
+The condition of the piece tends to be far more important than age, assuming it's not an antique, as is style.
+A type of sofa that was all the rage back in 2010 might have negligible value now, and it’s certainly not an antique yet, either.
 As for things like linens, they tend to retain very little value after they’ve been used.

 - Towels: $0.50 to $4